apon12934/To-Do-List/README.md

 - **Course**: University Object-Oriented Programming Course
 - **IDE**: NetBeans for excellent Swing GUI development
+- **Design**: Modern UI/UX principles with comprehensive dark mode support
-- **Icons**: Custom icons for enhanced user experience
+- **Icons**: Custom-designed icons for enhanced user experience
-- **Design**: Modern UI/UX principles for better usability
+- **Architecture**: Advanced OOP concepts including MVC pattern and Observer design

 ## 📞 Support

 If you encounter any issues or have questions:
 1. Check the [ENHANCED_FEATURES.md](ENHANCED_FEATURES.md) for detailed feature documentation
-2. Create an issue on GitHub
+2. Create an issue on GitHub with detailed description
-3. Review the code comments for implementation details
+3. Review the comprehensive code comments for implementation details
+4. Test the dark mode toggle and task management features

 ## 👨‍💻 Developer